tydar/stomper/README.md

 ## Install and test latest build from GHCR

-1. Pull from Docker:
+1. Pull Docker image from the GHCR:

 ```shell
 $ docker pull ghcr.io/tydar/stomper:main
 ```

-2. Run and expose the port from the example config:
+2. Run and publish the port from the example config:

 ```shell
 $ docker run -d -p 32801:32801 ghcr.io/tydar/stomper:main